Universality of empirical risk minimization: Auxiliary lemmas for Theorem

-\begin{proof} We assume without loss of generality that $\ell(u,v)$ is differentiable in $u$ and that $r$ is differentiable in $\btheta$.
+\begin{proof}[Proof of Lemma~\ref{lemma:theta_lipschitz_in_s}] Write $L_F(v,u) := L(F(v), u)$.
+We assume without loss of generality that $L_F(v,u)$ is differentiable in $v$ and that $r$ and $h$ are differentiable in $\btheta$.
 Otherwise, we can replace all derivatives with subgradients in what follows.
 We prove the statement by upper and lower bounding the quantity

 For the lower bound, we have